Fani Willis' court filing confirms romantic relationship with lawyer on Trump case but denies any conflict

 Roman's motion has plunged Willis' case into turmoil, with Republicans in the Georgia State Legislature voting last week to create a special panel to investigate Willis's conduct while calls mounted for her to step aside in order to remove any taint from the case.
 A source close to Willis tells CBS News that "there is zero chance that will happen."

-Instead, on Friday, the DA's office will file a response to the Roman motion that will argue that Willis' relationship with Nathan Wade has no bearing on the case or her ability to prosecute it.
+Instead, on Friday, the DA's office filed a response to the Roman motion that argued that Willis' relationship with Nathan Wade has no bearing on the case or her ability to prosecute it.

 Willis paid for some of the trips with Wade, according to affidavit

-The DA's office is also expected to assert that Willis and Wade alternated paying for their joint personal travel, with Willis paying for some trips — as well as meals and other incidentals.
+The DA's office also asserts that Willis and Wade alternated paying for their joint personal travel, with Willis paying for some trips — as well as meals and other incidentals.
 Wade's affidavit contains receipts for a flight to Miami from November 2022 for the two of them that Wade says were paid for by Willis.

 "They are two middle-aged lawyers each with a substantial income," said a source familiar with the arrangement.
 "The boy wines and dines the nice girl wasn't where their headspace was," said the source.

 Roman's lawyer contends that Willis' relationship with Wade and their financial entanglements created a conflict of interest that requires her to be removed from the case.
-Willis is expected to argue in her reply that the relationship with Wade poses no conflict of interest under Georgia law because it does not give either Willis or Wade a vested interest — financial or otherwise — in the outcome of the prosecution.
+Willis argued in her reply that the relationship with Wade poses no conflict of interest under Georgia law because it does not give either Willis or Wade a vested interest — financial or otherwise — in the outcome of the prosecution.

 "Merchant's argument fails to show how Fani Willis would benefit financially from a conviction, which is the key question when determining whether disqualification is necessary," said Anthony Michael Kreis, a law professor at Georgia State University College of Law.
 "Nor does Merchant argue that but for Nathan Wade's involvement, these charges would not have come out of the grand jury.
 So the case is thin, as of now," Kreis added.